ScreenJournal vs. TimeDoctor: Micromanagement vs. Autonomy

 - 50 hours of aggregated "unproductive time" to investigate

-You hired an engineering manager to build products.
-Instead, they spend 10 hours per week scrubbing through screenshots trying to understand if "YouTube - 23 minutes" was watching a React tutorial or watching cat videos.
+You hired a team lead to improve performance.
+Instead, they spend 10 hours per week scrubbing through screenshots trying to understand if "YouTube - 23 minutes" was watching a training video or watching cat videos.

-ScreenJournal's approach: Our Agentic Chatbot synthesizes the data.
-You ask natural language questions:
+ScreenJournal's approach: AI synthesizes the data and delivers it in your weekly report.
+You can also ask natural language questions:

-- "Which developers need coaching on focus time this week?"
+- "Which team members need coaching on focus time this week?"

 You get answers in seconds, not hours of manual review.
 We watch the game so you can coach the team.